KiARC/Sobriety/README.md

 # Sobriety

+## What Is Sobriety?

-A simple and minimal app to track how long you've been sober from anything you want.
+Sobriety is a simple and minimal app to track how long you've been sober from anything you want.
+It'll tell you how long it's been since you logged a relapse, and the average time between your three most recent relapses, so that you have more input with which to work on recovery.
+Sobriety has no trackers, and runs completely on your device, and every feature is completely free.

-I mostly designed this out of spite for "I Am Sober", which monetizes addiction recovery.
-The whole app was written in a day (specifically 03/10/2022) in the spare time I had between classes.
-It's not perfect but it's usable, and I plan to improve it.
+## Why Does Sobriety Exist?

+I mostly designed this out of spite for I Am Sober, which monetizes addiction recovery.
+This started as something I just wrote in the time I had between classes for a friend who was struggling with addiction and couldn't get an I Am Sober subscription to track all the things he was struggling with, and I really just decided to publish it because I didn't see a reason not to, but then it got picked up by the IzzyOnDroid repository and I decided it was genuinely going to be worth working on further if people were actually aware of it.
+Since then a lot of tweaks have been made and the amazing JakeGonder has helped out quite a bit, and I am honestly super proud of how far this has come.
+Recently (as of writing this),  Donnnno, the creator of [the impressive Arcticons icon pack](https://github.com/Donnnno/Arcticons) has added a Sobriety icon, and I am over the moon with pride for the recognition.
+I hope Sobriety is able to help more people, and I will continue to work on it when I'm able to because I want to see it grow.

+### About I Am Sober

+I'm only half joking when I say I hate I Am Sober.
+[It has several trackers and requires far more permissions than is reasonable for the features it provides](https://reports.exodus-privacy.eu.org/en/reports/com.thehungrywasp.iamsober/latest/), and the fact that a subscription is required to track more than two individual addictions is just horrific to me.
+Displaying the time since a given date, and allowing that date to be reset to the current time, are such simple features to implement that I genuinely cannot fathom how they can in good conscience monetize them, especially when their target audience is *people struggling with addiction*.
+I just find the whole concept somewhat upsetting.
+For that reason, Sobriety will never have any trackers or anything of the sort, and will always be completely free.
+I want to help people, not profit off of their struggles.

+## Developer Contact Info
+- Here on GitHub, via Issues, Discussions, etc
+- My personal email address (katiearose@pm.me)

+Feel free to contact me about any issues, suggestions or comments you have about Sobriety!

 # Repository Metadata (via Shields.io)
 ## Core